On the fundamental group of the complement of a complex hyperplane arrangement: Abstract

 \section{Abstract}

 We construct two combinatorially equivalent line arrangements in the complex projective plane such that the fundamental groups of their complements are not isomorphic.
-In the proof we use a new invariant of the fundamental group of the complement of a line arrangement with prescribed combinatorial type with respect to isomorphisms inducing the canonical isomorphism of first homology groups.
+The proof uses a new invariant of the fundamental group of the complement to a line arrangement of a given combinatorial type with respect to isomorphisms inducing the canonical isomorphism of the first homology groups.

+This paper is a revised version of the preprint~\cite{Ry}, which appeared in 1994 and was subsequently cited by several authors.
+The invariant used there was later discussed, in particular, in~\cite{Art}.
+I~am grateful to V.~A.~Vassiliev, who encouraged me to submit the paper for publication, and to S.~A.~Yuzvisky for advice on the exposition.

+I am grateful to the referees for remarks that helped me to correct several shortcomings of the first version of the paper.